Dental Assistant School In Texas

 Externship0hr.

-Students will integrate practice of all dental assistant responsibilities carried out in a dental office, hospital, or group practice setting under the supervision of a dentist or supervising dental assistant.
+Students will integrate practice of all dental assistant responsibilities carried out in a dental office, hospital, group practice setting under the supervision of a dentist or supervising dental assistant.
 Use of related terminology, dental charting/documentation, vital signs, and infection control procedures.
-Prerequisite: Completion of all dental assistant classes, current on financial obligations to the school, and recommendation of the instructor and externship coordinator.
+Prerequisite: All Previous Courses

 Lecture0hr.